raymondvictorioh/BeehaviorAI/replit.md

-# BehaviorHub - School Behavior Management System
+# Beehave - School Behavior Management System

 ## Overview

-BehaviorHub is a SaaS application for school behavior management, designed to help teachers and administrators track student behavior, generate AI-powered summaries, manage meetings, and create reports.
+Beehave is a SaaS application for school behavior management, designed to help teachers and administrators track student behavior, generate AI-powered summaries, manage meetings, and create reports.
 The system provides a professional interface for recording behavioral incidents, analyzing trends, and maintaining communication records with students and parents.

 **Core Functionality:**
 - Student profile management with behavior tracking